konka-bptl-tech/notes/chatgpt_notes/docker-k8s-git-jenkins/kubernetes/day-14.md

 ---

-Want to see this flow visually or with a real example YAML?

 - **Kube-Scheduler** is responsible for deciding which **node** a **Pod** should be scheduled on.
 - **Pod stays in a `Pending` state** if no suitable node is found.